Year-End Charitable Giving: What to Know for 2025

 Consider Bunching Gifts

-Gift Appreciated Non-Cash Assets
+Give Appreciated Non-Cash Assets

 Appreciated non-cash assets could be real estate, private business interests or even stocks.
-By contributing an appreciated asset held long-term, you’re usually donating a pre-tax asset, which can help you give more impactful gifts.
+By contributing an appreciated asset that you’ve held long-term, you’re usually donating a pre-tax asset, which can help you give more impactful gifts.
 This can also help eliminate taxable income and allow you to receive a larger tax deduction.

 Contribute From Your IRA

 Once you turn 73, you are required to start taking required minimum distributions (RMDs), a required distribution from a qualified retirement account.
 RMDs are required each year and are counted as taxable income.
+But instead of putting RMDs into your account, you can transfer them to a charity through a qualified charitable distribution (QCD), furthering your giving goals and reducing your taxable income.
+Talk to your advisor if you’re thinking about using this strategy.

 Consider Charitable Giving in Your Estate Plan